coldtype/coldtype/README.md

 - Cross-platform
 - Does not rely on Apple’s CoreText engine or the mostly deprecated APIs that DrawBot uses to interact with it
 - Really only a small subset of what DrawBot, by leveraging CoreText and CoreImage, can do (which is a good thing to me, because I only ever used DrawBot for typography anyway)
-- Little-to-no image support (some, but it is v primitive)
+- Little-to-no image support (some, but it is vvv primitive)

 ---